 Annette Bush has been painting for more than thirty-five years.
-Primarily a watercolorist, she recently turned to an explosion of color in oils on canvas.
+Primarily a watercolorist, in later years she turned to an explosion of color in oils on canvas.
 She is Past President of both the Southern and Georgia Watercolor Societies with earned signature status in each.
 She frequently serves as art and fine crafts juror for exhibitions and festivals.

 She teaches painting techniques in workshops across the South and has traveled, sketched and taught in France and in Japan.
-A recent excursion into art history as an adjunct instructor and a book illustration have added another dimension to her creativity.
-Like her Japanese and French Encounters, these gave her a renewed awareness of the American South --
+An excursion into art history as an adjunct instructor and a book illustration added another dimension to her creativity.
+Like her Japanese and French Encounters, these gave her a renewed awareness of the American South

 Oncidium Party